 At this juncture, it seems very natural to ask the same question for infinite chessboards.
 However, since an infinite board has fewer restrictions, it is much easier to answer this question.

-A semi-infinite chessboard is one where the board is infinite in only one direction along the x and y axes.
+A semi-infinite chessboard is one where the board is infinite in only one direction along the $x$ and $y$ axes.
 In that case, every square on the board can be expressed as a tuple $(i,j), \; i,j\in\mathbb{N}$.
-We do this numbering akin to that of rows and columns from the cell $(1,1)$ with only three neighbours sharing a common vertex or edge.
+We do this numbering akin to that of rows and columns from the cell $(1,1)$ with only three neighbors sharing a common vertex or edge.

 An infinite chessboard, which is infinite in both directions along the x and y axes is numbered as follows.
 Take a row and column and call them the 0-th row and column.
-Columns left of the 0-th column (resp. rows above the 0-th row) will be numbered by the negative integers while those right of (resp. below) would be numbered by the positive integers.
+Columns left of the 0-th column (respectively rows above the 0-th row) will be numbered by the negative integers while those right of (respectively below) would be numbered by the positive integers.
 The element at the intersection of the $i$-th row and $j$-th column is represented by the tuple $(i,j)$.